 They may all appear the same to some people, but each accounting software platform is different, with all offering specific functions and features, as well as different levels of customer service.
 You could be tempted to jump into the cheapest package you find, but you may be sacrificing additional features that could streamline technical and difficult processes, which could ultimately save you time and money over time.

-With plenty of options available for businesses to choose from, selecting the platform that best fits your day-to-day operation can prove a big decision.
+With plenty of options available for businesses to choose from, selecting the platform that best suits your day-to-day operation can prove a big decision.
 Ultimately the decision will come down to your individual requirements and budget, in addition to how you’d like to run your operation.
 With each brand offering additional features to help you reach your financial goals, setting aside some time to research what each has to offer will help you save both time, and frustration, down the line.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.